 Kada prashad recipe with step by step pics.
-Kada prashad is a smooth, soft, velvety and rich halwa made with whole wheat flour (atta).
+Kada prashad is a smooth, soft, velvety and rich halwa made with whole wheat flour (atta), ghee, sugar and water.
 One of the delicacies that is served in gurudwara as a prasad is this super delicious halwa known as kada prashad.
 Its everybody’s favorite sweet.

 The word gurudwara means the door to the guru.
 So when you visit the guru you cannot come back empty handed.
 The guru offers his sweet blessings to you.
 Thus kada prashad signifies these blessings and one should never say no to kada prashad when you visit any gurudwara.